NadaAdem/Bank_RandomOverSampler_SMOTE_algorithms_undersample/README.md

 ## Results

+### Oversampling: Native Random Oversampling

 In random oversampling, instances of the minority class are randomly selected and added to the training set until the majority and minority classes are balanced.

-### Oversampling: Native Random Oversampling
-Synthetic Minority Oversampling Technique (SMOTE) is an oversampling approach to deal with unbalanced datasets.

 - Balanced Accurracy Score: 0.674
 - High-Risk Precision: 0.01